-In its Internal Audit Charter, approved by the Board through its Audit and Control Committee, the purpose, authority and responsibility of the activity of Internal Auditing, and its position within the organisation are defined.
-Among the responsibilities of the said function are the following (among others):
+In its Internal Audit Policy, approved by the Board of Directors through its Audit and Control Committee on 2015, the purpose, authority and responsibility of the activity of Internal Auditing, and its position within the organisation are defined.
+Within the responsibilities of the said function, the following competencies (among others), are established:

-- To evaluate whether the processes, activities and aims of internal control which constitute the Logista Group System of Internal Control are adequate, effective and efficient, and guarantee the Group, the Audit and Control Committee, and the Board of Directors of the Logista Group the effective supervision of the system of management and control of risks, if necessary making recommendations, either directly or through the Logista Group Management of Internal Control, for its strengthening. - In particular, to ensure that there is adequate supervision of the system of internal control of financial reporting (ICOFR).
+- To evaluate whether the processes, activities and aims of internal control which constitute the Logista Group System of Internal Control are adequate, effective and efficient, and guarantee the Group, the Audit and Control Committee, and the Board of Directors of the Logista Group the effective supervision of the system of management and control of risks, if necessary making recommendations, either directly or through the Logista Group Management of Internal Control, for its strengthening. - In particular, to ensure that there is adequate supervision of the System of Internal control of Financial Reporting (ICOFR).